-Everyone must leave campus right away.
-Lingering on the playground or on campus will not be permitted; school staff will supervise departures.

-Classroom teacher walks the students being picked up in the parking lot and has them line up on marks six feet apart.
-Staff member directs students.

-All Kindergarten students are dismissed by the teacher at either the blacktop or car circle.

-If a parent/guardian needs to pick up a student early, the parent will stay in the car and call the main office when he or she arrives.
+- Everyone must leave campus right away.
+Lingering on the playground or on the campus will not be permitted; school staff will supervise departures. - Classroom teacher walks the students being picked up to the parking lot and has them line up on marks six feet apart.
+Staff member directs students. - All Kindergarten students are dismissed at K gate. - If a parent/guardian needs to pick up a student early, they will stay in the car and call the main office when he or she arrives.
 A staff member will escort the child out to the car.